Perfect Bound Book Setup

 Creating the Pages of the Book for Printing

 We do not recommend designing commercial print files with Microsoft programs.
 While files created with these programs may print as expected, there may also be file issues that we cannot see or predict.
-Among other anomalies, occasionally text or images shift or drop out from files created in Microsoft programs, even if they look correct when saved as a PDF.
-If artwork and or files are supplied in any one of these formats, we will contact you to see if you would like to have your artwork recreated, or converted to PDF, however please note that additional fees will be applicable for conversion and or to create press ready files.
-A proposal will be provided verbally or in writing and a pdf proof will be sent for your approval prior to printing.
+Among other anomalies, text or images may occasionally shift or disappear from files created in Microsoft programs, even if they look correct when saved as a PDF.

-For our team to recreate, all logos and any other design elements or assets must be provided with your file.
+Our team requires all logos and any other design elements or assets to be provided with your file for recreation purposes.

 Layout Guidelines

-We can print custom sized books, up to a maximum of 420mm tall and 297mm wide (an A3 Portrait book).
+We can print custom-sized books, up to a maximum of 420mm tall and 297mm wide (A3 Portrait).
 Some of the most common book sizes requested are:

 • A5 148mm x 210mm (portrait or landscape)